The 15 Best Dumbbell Shoulder Press Alternatives (2023)

 Push Press

-I’ve been a college sports performance coach for almost 20 years and my next alternative is one that turns the overhead press into a power movement.
+I’ve been a college sports performance coach for 20 years and my next alternative is probably my favorite because it turns the overhead press into a power movement.

 The Push Press is essentially a Front Press that involves generating power from the hips and legs to help drive the barbell (although can also be done with dumbbells) overhead.
 This changes the movement from simply a shoulder strength-building exercise to more of a total body power development exercise.